mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 This option if set to 1 will allow Galera monitor to keep a node in `Donor` status in the server pool if it is using any xtrabackup method for SST, e.g. `wsrep_sst_method` equal to `xtrabackup` or `xtrabackup-v2`.

 As xtrabackup is a non-locking SST method, a node in `Donor` status can still be considered in sync.
 This option is not enabled by default and should be used as the administrator's discretion.

+#### `disable_master_role_setting`

+This option if set to 1 will stop the Galera monitor from setting the status of backend servers to master or slave.
+It is applicable when the Galera router is being used to spread writes across multiple nodes, so that no server is to be nominated as the master.

 #### `backend_connect_timeout`